Private preview

 • Can you detect a leak under my concrete driveway?

 Yes — this is one of the most common scenarios for main line detection.
-Acoustic correlation and tracer gas both work through concrete, asphalt, and other hard surfaces.
-We give the plumber a precise location so they cut a single, targeted hole rather than breaking up a large section speculatively.
+Acoustic listening and tracer gas can work through concrete, asphalt, and other hard surfaces.
+We give a qualified contractor a targeted location so they avoid breaking up a large section speculatively.

 • How long does main line leak detection take?